omept/reposvc/README.md

       cd reposvc
       ```

-  2. Get go dependencies:
+  2. Run with docker:

       ```bash
+      docker compose up --build -d
+      ```

+    Alternatively, continue the steps below to build the aplication manually

+  3. Get go dependencies:

+      ```bash
       go mod tidy
       ```

-  3. Set up the environment variables by creating a `.env` file based on `.env.example` and get go dependencies.
+  4. Set up the environment variables by creating a `.env` file based on `.env.example` and get go dependencies.

      ```bash
       cp .env.example .env
       ```

-  4. Run with docker:

-      ```bash
-      docker compose up --build -d
-      ```

-    Alternatively, continue the steps below to build the aplication manually

-  1. Update the .env credentials to match your machine.
+  5. Update the .env credentials to match your machine.
 Postgres is the database used in the application.

-  2. Seed the database (optional):
+  6. Seed the database (optional):

       ```bash
       go run scripts/seed_data.go
       ```

-  3. Build and run the service:
+  7. Build and run the service:

       ```bash
       go build -o github-repo-indexer ./cmd/reposvc